sshine/datamatik.blog/content/about.md

 classroom, but I can, without much competition, be the most transparent learner.

-## Why am I a teacher at a business academy?

-Why even work as a teacher at this point in life?
+## Why work as a teacher at this point in life?

 I had planned to retire as a teacher, so why now?